Mark

 Now, the pattern of ministry begins with Jesus and it was the same pattern that the apostle Paul followed.
 When Jesus went into a town on the Sabbath, He would go to the synagogue to teach.
 He did this because they were God's people and the message of salvation was for them first.
 The people noticed that His teaching was different in that it was done with authority from God.
 This same authority is given to each and every one of us who are in Christ.

-Just then a man in their synagogue who was possessed by an evil spirit cried out, 'What do you want with us, Jesus of Nazareth?
+In their synagogue just then was a man with an unclean spirit in him, who shouted, "What do you want with us, Yeshua from Natzeret?
 Have you come to destroy us?
-I know who you are - the Holy One of God!'
+I know who you are -- the Holy One of God!"

 We see that the devil had his representatives in the synagogue and that is hard for many to believe but the same thing is true today in places of worship.
 This demon recognized Jesus for His authority based on the fact that He is the Son of God.